 EJB, Ann Arbor, Michigan

 “Before ManyMe, I would sometimes get email from sites I was sure I had never subscribed to, and I had no idea which company or organization had given/sold my email to them.
-Now, with a different email address for every site I sign-up on, I know where all my mail is coming from.”
+Now, with a different email address for every site I sign-up on, I know where new senders are getting my address.”